Wade024/reading-notes/README.md

 ## Class 102

-* Learning how to use Github
+* Learning about to use Github
+* Vocabulary
 *